WBK-Robotics/pybullet_industrial/paper.md

 # Summary
 The trend towards individualized products and the increasing demand for a greater number of variants require a rethinking in the production engineering environment.
 In the context of this transformation, we see robots taking on more and more manufacturing tasks [@wsk].
 The development of this field is hampered by a toolchain gap: While there are a large number of robot simulations and process simulations there is not yet a simple simulation environment that combines the two and allows the user to investigate the interplay of both.
+Process simulation in this case refers to the simulation of manufacturing processes which according to [@process_sim] is defined as the use of one or more physical mechanisms to transform the shape and/or form of a workpiece.
+While process simulation is a vast field that studies different levels of detail, we focus on the simulation of how the process affects the environment and the robot.

 To meet this challenge we developed PyBullet Industrial.
-This Python package extends the open source multi body physics package PyBullet with manufacturing process models to simulate manufacturing applications that add material, remove material or simply move material.
+This Python package extends the open-source multi-body physics package PyBullet with manufacturing process models to simulate manufacturing applications that add material, remove material or simply move material.
 A sample of concrete manufacturing applications in each category can be seen in Figure \ref{manu_process}.

 The package not only simulates the environmental effect of the processes but also the forces imparted on the robot.
 It also allows the dynamic switching of processes with the same robot corresponding to tool changes during the manufacturing process.
 The package also contains utility functions such as path builder classes which are based on G-code (also called RS274) interpolation schemes [@g-code] or a variety of drawing and visualization functions.